Kratom Guides

 Having a direct relationship with a kratom supplier gives online kratom shops another advantage: access to third-party testing.
 Since online shops know where their kratom comes from, they can have random samples of their products tested for quality and safety at independent laboratories.
 Local shops usually sell someone else’s product and don’t purchase kratom in bulk from the growers.

-Finally, online kratom retailers usually have more variety than a local store.
+Finally, online kratom retailers usually have more variety than local stores.
 Since their audience is country-wide, they can afford to carry niche items without worrying about them sitting on a shelf for months.

 The three best online shops for buying kratom are VIP Kratom, Kona Kratom, and Star Kratom.